RupeshBhandari/website/_posts/2025-01-29-Inferential-Statistics-A-Comprehensive-Guide.md

 ## 7. Conclusion

-Inferential statistics allow us to generalize from a sample to a population, test hypotheses, and make predictions.
-Mastering these concepts is crucial for data-driven decision-making.
+Inferential statistics allows us to generalize from a sample to a population, test hypotheses, and make predictions.
+Mastering the concepts of **sampling distributions, confidence intervals, hypothesis testing, and statistical tests** is crucial for making data-driven decisions.

-By understanding **sampling distributions, confidence intervals, hypothesis testing, and statistical tests**, we can apply inferential statistics effectively in real-world scenarios.
+With an understanding of these concepts, we can apply inferential statistics to a wide range of real-world problems.